Scaling Mechanisms

 The African scaling context - with its infrastructure gaps, regulatory complexity, and fragmented markets - is, paradoxically, fertile territory for genuinely ambitious thinking.
 The problems are large enough, existing solutions inadequate enough, and market potential significant enough that the payoff from breakthrough innovation is commensurately large.
 The ventures that have generated the greatest value in African markets - M-PESA, Moniepoint, Sun King, Flutterwave - did not optimise their way to scale.
 They built things that had not been built before, in markets that required them.
 The operational discipline the correction period has demanded - sound unit economics, rigorous governance, strong management systems - is a prerequisite, not an alternative.
 The ventures most likely to achieve genuine impact are those that combine that discipline with the ambition to build something that does not yet exist.

-Support programmes that constrain ambition to what is legible within current frameworks are preparing ventures for the ecosystem as it is, not the ecosystem as it should be.
+The March exploration/exploitation framing applies here at the system level.
+Support programmes that constrain ambition to what is legible within current frameworks are operating in pure exploitation mode at the ecosystem layer - preparing ventures for the ecosystem as it is, not the ecosystem as it should be.
 The templates, toolkits, and benchmarks that populate most scale-up curricula are useful precisely because they codify what has worked before.
 They are the antithesis of what generates the next generation of transformative ventures.
 The role of scaling support is not to reproduce the current distribution of outcomes at higher quality.
 It is to produce a meaningfully different distribution - one in which the ventures that would have stalled without expert, sustained, evidence-based support instead scale, and in doing so reshape the markets, regulatory architectures, and competitive dynamics that determine what the next generation of ventures can attempt.